Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Data

 \subsubsection{MOSDEF}

 The MOSFIRE Deep Evolution Field (MOSDEF; \citealt{kriek_2015_mosdef}) was a spectroscopic survey carried out on the near-infrared (NIR) using the MOSFIRE NIR spectrograph on the Keck-I telescope.
 This survey targeted $H$-band ($\bar{\lambda} \sim 1.6\,\mu\mathrm{m}$)-selected galaxies within the CANDELS imaging survey fields, which includes $\sim 144$ arcmin$^2$ in COSMOS wholly covered by the CLAMATO footprint.
 Several redshift ranges were targeted in MOSDEF, of which the $2.09 \leq z \leq 2.61$ range overlaps with CLAMATO --- the magnitude limit for these targets were $H<24.5$.
 The observations were carried across the $Y, J, H\,\&\, K$ NIR spectral windows with spectral resolutions of $R\sim 3000-3650$, covering the restframe optical wavelengths of the galaxies.
 The vast majority of the MOSDEF redshifts were based on restframe-optical nebular emission lines including [OII], H$\beta$, [OIII], H$\alpha$, [NII], and [SII].
+We select galaxies with redshift quality flag above 2, with 185 galaxies having the highest redshift quality of 7.
 We incorporate 195 MOSDEF galaxies derived from their final (January 2021) data release\footnote{\url{https://mosdef.astro.berkeley.edu/for-scientists/data-releases/}}.